Ansonious/rsb-channels/info.md

 2.)
 Generate your own (temporary) link by hovering your mouse over <#729561764940742697> and clicking on the little box

 ---

+:exclamation:  **Do you want to add your clan to the server?** :exclamation:

+ Currently the only way to add your clan to <@742438281559408690> is by messaging <@83897755826683904> The channel ID for General and Recruitment chat.
+You can find the ID by right clicking the specified channel and selecting **"Copy ID"**

+---

 :bangbang: **Consider this section now undergoing remodeling** :bangbang: